jimsmart/schema/README.md

 - gopkg.in/rana/ora.v4 - Oracle
 - github.com/mattn/go-oci8 - Oracle

-If you use schema with any of these drivers, please open an issue commenting if it worked successfully or not, to update this list.
+If you use schema with any of these drivers, please open an issue commenting whether it worked or not, to update this list.

 If your favourite driver is not featured in either of the above lists, open an issue detailing which driver you use.

 Pull requests welcome.

 ## Installation